Annual Benefit Concert

 Prospective members are always welcome to our meetings, but we would appreciate hearing in advance if you wish to attend a meeting.
 You can let us know and also obtain more information about Group 11 by signing up below.

 Stay in touch!
-Subscribe to our newsletter for updates on upcoming meetings and current cases (please see the subscription box on the right side of this page).
+Subscribe to our meeting announcements (see bottom of page) for updates on upcoming meetings and current cases.

 Featured Letter – Iran